ConnectBox/website_posts/what_is_connectbox/What is a ConnectBox.md

 ## **<span style="color:gray">So what’s so unique about a ConnectBox?</span>**

 + Battery Powered – no need for AC mains, power adapters, external batteries.
-Its self- contained.
+It is self- contained.
 + Its main menus are simple Icons which you can customize for your use.
 Additionally, more complex webpages can be developed and inserted as your requirements become more sophisticated.
 + It has large storage; capacity limited only by the size of flash drive attached.
 It contains on board storage space as well as a USB port allowing additional flash drives to be attached.
 + No internet service is required for it to be used.